 "I was devastated by that, and my rehearsal—I did have a shaky rehearsal today," she told reporters backstage.
 "But I have been working very hard on this tribute for him, every day."

-Adele was not gone for long, however, but rather was back soon to accept Song of the Year for "Hello" with co-writer Greg Kurstin.
+Adele was not gone for long, however: It was back to the stage to accept Song of the Year for "Hello" with co-writer Greg Kurstin.
 She again apologized for swearing, explaining how much George Michael meant to her.

-She also gave her first, albeit silent, shout-out to Beyoncé, who was nominated for "Formation," telling her fellow artist "I love you" as she passed her in the front row on her way to the stage.
+She also gave her first shout-out to Beyoncé, who was nominated for "Formation," telling her fellow artist "I love you" as she passed her in the front row on her way to the stage.

 Kurstin, however, was cut off—so when they returned to the stage for Adele's win for Record of the Year (again, "Hello" beating "Formation"), she let him talk first.